flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

 `sudo systemctl enable tailscale-routing.service`

-`sudo tailscale up --accept-routes=true --advertise-exit-node=false`
+`tailscale up --accept-routes=false --advertise-exit-node=false --exit-node-allow-lan-access --exit-node=<EXIT.NODE.IP.HERE>`

+To survive reboots.
+Remember to replace the EXIT NODE IP with the VPS exit node (not your public webserver IP)

 If not working:

 `sudo tailscale up --reset`

-To survive reboots.
-Remember to replace the IP with the VPS exit node (not your public webserver IP)

 ## How the split tunneling works